Regional General Board 2018-2019

 Programming/Israel Affairs VP

-- Israel Program Coordinators (1-2 people) – These people will work together to create our Israel programs for conventions.
+- Israel Program Coordinators (1 person) – These people will work together to create our Israel programs for conventions.
 They will help to plan and lead Israel programs.
 These shiurim will focus on promoting and teaching Israel advocacy through sessions regarding different aspects of Israeli society, including culture, politics, defense, business, technology, etc. They will also be responsible for working with the IA VP to make sure SWUSY answers the International Israel Challenge.
 This includes making sure that chapter know about the Israel Challenge in the first place, and of course, that SWUSY wins.
 They will also be in charge of executing a Hebrew speaking table during meals, finding Israeli snacks for chofesh, and making sure there is Israeli music at the dances.

 - Summer Program Promoter – This person will be responsible for informing USYers about current and future summer programs.
 Whether they be in Israel, the U.S., or anywhere else this person will inform SWUSY about them.
 They can use the Facebook group, Twitter and Remind to keep SWUSY informed about these trips.